Magical kenya

 6. Mount Kenya – The Sacred Mountain

 Mount Kenya, Africa’s second highest mountain, is more than just a hiking destination.
-To the Kikuyu people (me included) it’s a sacred place originally called Kirinyaga—believed to be the home of Ngai (God).
+To the Kikuyu people (me included) it’s a sacred place.
+Originally called Kirinyaga—believed to be the home of Ngai (God) he resided here and granted us the land.
+Seated on it’s peak he spoke to Gikuyu our founding father and said, whatever the sun touches belongs to you.
+I bet you heard that line from Lion King movie.

 Even today, many locals pray facing Mount Kenya.